tadd/google-fonts-css-update-checker/README.md

 ## Usage

-At first, ensure to set 3 environment variables. (descriptions below)
+1. Be ensure to set 3 environment variables. (descriptions below)

-Next, run `bundle exec ruby init.rb` to create a table.
+2. Run `bundle exec ruby init.rb` to create a table.

-At the end, run `bundle exec ruby check.rb` to check update of CSS.
+3. Run `bundle exec ruby check.rb` to check update of CSS.
    Notification is sent to build new CSS if some update was found.
+4. Now you can follow Google's improvements.
+Excellent.

 FYI: You may want to run `check.rb` periodically.
 Heroku Scheduler may help you if you use Heroku.
 Daily execution would be enough.